Compute

 After connecting to Doris as user admin, create a role with administrator permissions, and bind the role to the user.

 • The MySQL client has been installed.
-For details, see Installing a MySQL Client.
+For details, see Using the MySQL Client to Connect to Doris.

 1. Log in to the node where MySQL is installed and run the following command to connect to the Doris database: